DanieleMaijnelli/Cybersecurity-Report/Attack on DC-1 Virtual Machine.md

 #### Server Software Component &rarr; Web Shell

 To mantain access to the system even across restarts or in the case that the bug causing a SQL injection vulnerability is fixed, we want to upload a web shell on the target machine, to do so we go to the page "Manage Offerings" &rarr; "Reading Room", where it is possible to upload files for logged users.
 So we click on "Add New", fill the form (if this was a real attack it could be useful to disguise this action as a legitimate one, by putting a realistic name and description).
 The web shell I inject is already available on every Kali machine at the path `/usr/share/webshells/php/php-reverse-shell.php`, the only configuration required is modifying the script of the web shell with the appropriate IP address (the one of the attacker machine) and port number (in this case I use the default one, 1234) that the web shell will try to connect to.
+It is important to observe that the web shell installed on the victim machine is not used with HTTP, an HTTP request will only create a process that will execute a shell and then connect its input and output to a TCP connection (the TCP connections goes from the target machine to `IP_address:port_number` specified in the file of the web shell).
+Therefore, more precisely the uploaded file is a reverse shell on a web server, not a web shell.

 ![Web_Shell](Screen3.png)